paiqo/Databricks-VSCode/README.md

 Whenever a notebook is opened from either the local sync folder or via the [Virtual File System](#file-system-integration) using `dbws:/` URI, the Databricks notebook kernels are the preferred ones and should appear at the top of the list when you select a kernel.

 ## Execution Modes
-We distinbuish between Live-execution and Offline-execution.
+We distinguish between Live-execution and Offline-execution.
 In Live-execution mode, files are opened directly from Databricks by mounting the Databricks Workspace into your VSCode Workspace using `dbws:/` URI scheme.
 In this mode there is no intermediate local copy but you work directly against the Databricks Workspace.
 Everything you run must already exist online in the Databricks Workspace.

-This is slightly different in Offline-execution, especially when it comes to `%run` which will run the code from your local file!
+This is slightly different in Offline-execution where all files you want to work with need to be synced locally first using the [Workspace Manager](#workspace-manager).
+This is especially important when it comes `%run` which behaves slightly differntly compared to Live-execution mode. `%run` in Offline-execution runs the code from your local file instead of the code that exists in Dtabricks online!
-Commands like `dbutils.notebook.run()` always use the code thats currently online so if you have changed the refernced notebook locally, you have to upload it first!
+Other commands like `dbutils.notebook.run()` always use the code thats currently online so if you have changed the refernced notebook locally, you have to upload it first.
+This is simply because we cannot easily replicate the behavior of `dbutils.notebook.run()` locally!

 # File System Integration
 ![File System Integration](/images/FileSystemIntegration.jpg?raw=true "File System Integration")